Alfcx/linux-mint-nemo-actions/README.md

 2. Clone the files from this repository to your computer.
 <pre><code>git clone https://github.com/Alfcx/linux-mint-nemo-actions</code></pre>

 3. Make sure you have the necessary programs (for the nemo action you want) installed on your system.
-E.G. for the sandwich-pdf nemo action you'll have to run:
+E.g. for the sandwich-pdf nemo action you'll have to run:
 <pre><code>sudo apt-get update
 sudo apt-get install zenity ghostscript scantailor tesseract-ocr tesseract-ocr-deu tesseract-ocr-fra exactimage pdftk</code></pre>

 4. Copy the files for the wanted nemo action to your nemo actions directory.
 Linux Mint stores the Nemo Actions in <code>~/.local/share/nemo/actions</code> (user) and <code>/usr/share/nemo/actions</code> (system-wide).
 Also make sure the shell scripts are executable.
-E.G. for the "scan to sandwich pdf" nemo action you'll have to run:
+E.g. for the "scan to sandwich pdf" nemo action you'll have to run:
 <pre><code>cp scan-to-sandwich-pdf.nemo_action ~/.local/share/nemo/actions
 cp scan-to-sandwich-pdf.sh ~/.local/share/nemo/actions
 cp scan-to-sandwich-pdf-de.sh ~/.local/share/nemo/actions